 - Do you have rights to any key intellectual property?
 If so, who owns it?
 If not, how do you expect to obtain those rights?

 - What problem are you solving for what customers?
 In what way is it better than other solutions on the market?

-- What large-scale impact would successful adoption of your innovation create (e.g., lives saved, amount of C02 reduction, increased income to customers, etc.)?
+- What large-scale impact would successful adoption of your innovation create (e.g., lives saved, amount of CO2O reduction, increased income to customers, etc.)?

-- Describe the market and customers that you intend to reach, and explain how you will engage them.
+- Describe the market, market size, and customers that you intend to reach and how.

 - Who are your target customers, and have you talked to any?
 (Note: your customers may be different from the end users of your product or service.)

 - How does what you are proposing compare with the competition?

 - What is your commercialization plan?
 How will you approach the manufacturing, marketing, sales, distribution, and support of your product or service?